networq/website/concepts.md

 # Concepts

-Networq uses a few concepts you need to understand in order to build your own graphs.
+NetworQ uses a few concepts you need to understand in order to build your own graphs.

-Below you'll find definitions for Networq's terms:
+Below you'll find definitions for NetworQ's terms:

 ## Node

-All data in Networq is a "Node".
+All data in NetworQ is a "Node".
 A node has a name (i.e. `mario`).
 Every node is part of a package (i.e. `acme:example`).
 The node name and the package name combined give a Fully Qualified Node Name (FQNN) (i.e. `acme:example:mario`).

-Other than the name/fqnn, a node doesn't have any properties of it's own.
+Other than the name/FQNN, a node doesn't have any properties of it's own.
 A Node can be tagged with one or more Types, which give the node it's available properties.
 For example, tagging the `acme:example:mario` node with the `acme:example:character` type allows you to specify the `debut` field for Mario, linking it to the game that Mario debuted in.

 ## Types